yuxuanli/IdentifyUsersFromHTTPHeader/README.md

 Or could we use the headers' information as a big data source to anlysis the components or distribution of our customers?

 This project is used for this and there are maybe a lot we can do.

+[BasicHeaderList.php](http://cs-server.usc.edu:53713/headerlist.php) is a file that list the basic http header. we should start from here.